wix-incubator/wix-rest-docs/guides/Identities.md

 # About Identities

-Each request to a Wix API is associated with a specific identity type, which determines access permissions.
-If a [method has identity restrictions](#methods-with-restricted-identities), the method reference will include a note specifying the allowed identity types.
+Every request to a Wix API is made by a specific identity type.
+For each call, the caller's identity is checked and confirmed to have the necessary permissions.
-Different contexts also limit the identities that can make a given call.
-For example, apps can only make calls as apps, not as visitors or members.
+If a [method has identity restrictions](#methods-with-restricted-identities), the reference documentation will include a note specifying the allowed identity types.

 Wix's identity types include: